The 50 most powerful companies in America

-Money is power, but it isn’t the only measure.
-Power is also about having influence over people and the global conversation.
+Power comes in many forms, but it boils down to having influence: over people, resources, and the global conversation.

+Major corporations often wield more power than individuals, so we decided to break down which ones command the most.

-Corporations wield enormous amounts of resources and influence, so Business Insider ranked the 50 most powerful in the US.
-In determining the ranking, we examined four factors: fiscal 2014 revenue, number of employees, press mentions on Google News over the past year, and social media influence, as ranked on a scale of 1 to 100 by Klout, a site that analyses social-media influence of companies and individuals across all platforms.
+To determine how powerful each company is, we factored together fiscal 2014 revenue, number of employees, press mentions on Google News over the past year, and social media influence, as ranked on a scale of 1 to 100 by Klout, a site that analyses social-media influence of companies and individuals across all platforms.

 You can read our full methodology here.